c Human Factors for Software Dependability 2025

 HFSD Workshop

 Software is created by humans and is often used by humans, with the ultimate goal of benefiting humanity.
-Programming is a cognitive-intensive activity, with human factors playing a significant role in causing faults in programs and inappropriate usages that lead to accidents.
+Programming is a cognitive-intensive activity, with human factors playing a significant role in causing faults in programs and inappropriate usages that may lead to accidents.
 Studying how human factors affect the reliability, safety, and security of software systems is crucial for proactively and continuously improving the trustworthiness of these systems.

-The hosting city, Tsukuba, Japan.
+The hosting city, São Paulo, Brazil.

 HFSD is a specialized workshop aims to bring researchers from multiple disciplines together to address the human factors that challenge the reliability, safety, and security of software systems.
 Interested topics include, but are not limited to, the following: